Students, Parents, Friends, and Music Enthusiasts,

 Items on the strategic plan will be assigned to a committee or individual faculty member for implementation.
 Assigned faculty will give progress reports at departmental meetings and a final report at the last faculty meeting of the academic year.

-Committee chairs will be appointed by the Department Chair based on an interview and will begin their term on July 1.
-Chairs will have a two-year term limit.
+Committee chairs will be appointed by the Department Chair based on an interview in early April and will begin their term on August 1.
+Chairs will have a two-year term limit and can serve multiple terms.
+Chairs should expect to serve one additional year after their term expires to aid in transitioning to the new chair.

-All faculty members may submit agenda items to any standing committee chair for consideration by that committee.
+All faculty members may submit agenda items to any standing committee chair for consideration by that committee in its next meeting.

 188.8.131.52 Advisory Committee